kevinkovalchik/RawQuant/docs/ch_RawQuant_Instructions_ver-Mar2018.md

 	![alt text](screens/screen17.png)

-3. Download the comtypes library for Python.
-	* The version here is important (want version 1.1.3).
-	* The install file can be downloaded from [Python directly](https://pypi.python.org/pypi/comtypes/1.1.3) into the directory you created earlier.

-4. Download MSFileReader into your created folder.
+3. Download MSFileReader into your created folder.
 	* The version here is important.
 We have currently only tested the mentioned version (version 3.0.29, or 3.0 SP2).
+	* The install file can be downloaded from the [RawQuant GitHub page](https://github.com/kevinkovalchik/RawQuant).
+If you downloaded the RawQuant GitHub repository in Step 1 above, then you already have the required MSFileReader file!
-	* The install file can be downloaded from [Thermo](https://thermo.flexnetoperations.com/control/thmo/login?nextURL=%2Fcontrol%2Fthmo%2Fdownload%3Felement%3D6306677).
+	* Alternatively, the install file can be downloaded from [Thermo](https://thermo.flexnetoperations.com/control/thmo/login?nextURL=%2Fcontrol%2Fthmo%2Fdownload%3Felement%3D6306677).
 This website requires registration, which is free.
-	* Alternatively, the install file can be downloaded from the [RawQuant GitHub page](https://github.com/kevinkovalchik/RawQuant).

 #### Installation